lyteword/chspurgeon-tod/volume-7/psalm-148.md

 **Verse 3.** *Praise ye him, sun and moon*, etc. How does the *sun* specially praise Jehovah?

-1\.By its beauty.
+1\.
+By its beauty.
 Jesus son of Sirach calls it the "globe of beauty."

-2\.By its fulness.
+2\.
+By its fulness.
 Dion calls it "the image of the Divine capacity."

-3\.By its exaltation.
+3\.
+By its exaltation.
 Pliny calls it *caeli rector,* "the ruler of heaven."

-4\.By its perfect brightness.
+4\.
+By its perfect brightness.
 Pliny adds that it is "the mind and soul of the whole universe."

-5\.By its velocity and constancy of motion.
+5\.
+By its velocity and constancy of motion.
 Martian calls it "the Guide of Nature."

 God the Supreme was depicted by the ancients holding in his hand a wreath of stars, to show the double conception, that they both obey and adorn him.— *Thomas Le Blanc.*

-**Verses 3-4.** Let the sun, the fount of light, and warmth, and gladness, the greater light which rules the day, the visible emblem of the Uncreated Wisdom, the Light which lighteth every man, the centre round whom all our hopes and fears, our wants and prayers, our faith and love, are ever moving,—let the moon, the lesser light which rules the night, the type of the Church, which giveth to the world the light she gains from the Sun of Righteousness,—let the stars, so vast in their number, so lovely in their arrangement and their brightness, which God hath appointed in the heavens, even as he hath appointed his elect to shine for ever and ever,—let all the heavens with all their wonders and their worlds, the depths of space above, and the waters which are above the firmament, the images of God's Holy Scripture and of the glories and the mysteries contained therein,—let these ever praise him who made and blessed them in the beginning of the creation.— *J.W.
-Burgon.*
+**Verses 3-4.** Let the sun, the fount of light, and warmth, and gladness, the greater light which rules the day, the visible emblem of the Uncreated Wisdom, the Light which lighteth every man, the centre round whom all our hopes and fears, our wants and prayers, our faith and love, are ever moving,—let the moon, the lesser light which rules the night, the type of the Church, which giveth to the world the light she gains from the Sun of Righteousness,—let the stars, so vast in their number, so lovely in their arrangement and their brightness, which God hath appointed in the heavens, even as he hath appointed his elect to shine for ever and ever,—let all the heavens with all their wonders and their worlds, the depths of space above, and the waters which are above the firmament, the images of God's Holy Scripture and of the glories and the mysteries contained therein,—let these ever praise him who made and blessed them in the beginning of the creation.— *J. W. Burgon.*

 **Verses 3-4.**